core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager assigns an integer Key Generation Number to each of its groups, identifying the current version of the keying material used in that group.
 The first Key Generation Number assigned to every group MUST be 0.
 Separately for each group, the value of the Key Generation Number increases strictly monotonically, each time the Group Manager distributes new keying material to that group (see {{sec-group-key-management}}).
 That is, if the current Key Generation Number for a group is X, then X+1 will denote the keying material distributed and used in that group immediately after the current one.

 The Group Manager assigns unique Group Identifiers (Gids) to the groups under its control.
 Also, for each group, the Group Manager assigns unique Sender IDs (and thus Recipient IDs) to the respective group members.
-According to a hierarchical approach, the Gid value assigned to a group is associated to a dedicated space for the values of Sender ID and Recipient ID of the members of that group.
+According to a hierarchical approach, the Gid value assigned to a group is associated with a dedicated space for the values of Sender ID and Recipient ID of the members of that group.
 When an endpoint (re-)joins a group, it is provided also with the current Gid to use in the group.

 The Group Manager maintains records of the authentication credentials of endpoints in a group, and provides information about the group and its members to other group members and to external entities with selected roles (see {{sec-additional-entities}}).
 Upon endpoints' joining, the Group Manager collects such authentication credentials and MUST verify proof-of-possession of the respective private key.

 An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, and provides information about its authentication credential to the Group Manager, for example upon joining the group.

-Furthermore, when joining the group or later on as a group member, an endpoint can retrieve from the Group Manager the authentication credential of the Group Manager as well as the authentication credential and other information associated to other members of the group, with which it can derive the corresponding Recipient Context.
+Furthermore, when joining the group or later on as a group member, an endpoint can retrieve from the Group Manager the authentication credential of the Group Manager as well as the authentication credential and other information associated with other members of the group, with which it can derive the corresponding Recipient Context.
 Together with the requested authentication credentials, the Group Manager MUST provide the Sender ID of the associated group members and the current Key Generation Number in the group.
 An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g., by Observing {{RFC7641}} a resource at the Group Manager to get updates on the group membership.

 ## Support for Additional Entities # {#sec-additional-entities}